mi-erasmusmc/ontobrowser/doc/INSTALL.md

 Note: the configuration above can alternatively be defined in a `<VirtualHost>` container.

-The following is an example Apache DBD configuration for an Oracle database with a SID of DEV:
+The following is an example Apache DBD configuration for an Mysql database :

 ```
-DBDriver oracle
+DBDriver mysql
-DBDParams user=ontobrowser,pass=secret,server=DEV
+DBDParams host=localhost,dbname=ontobrowser,port=3306,user=root,pass=root
 DBDMin  2
 DBDKeep 4
 DBDMax  10